shopwp/documentation/docs/guides/migrating-to-4.0.md

 If you haven't used any of the plugin's JavaScript or PHP hooks in your project, then you should be fine upgrading without any migration steps.
 However if you _have_, the hooks have probably changed.
 You'll need to perform a few steps to make them work again.

+Also, if you have any plugin template overrides inside your theme, OR if you're using the Render API, you'll need to change all instances of `WP_Shopify` to `ShopWP`.

 ## Things to do _before_ updating

 1. Please backup your site.
 In the unlikely event that something goes wrong, it's nice to have a recent backup to restore.